Sysinternals: Winternals Software LP

-Winternals Software LP was founded by Bryce Cogswell and Mark Russinovich, who sparked the 2005 Sony BMG CD copy protection scandal in an October 2005 posting to the Sysinternals blog.
+Winternals Software LP was founded by Cogswell and Russinovich, who sparked the 2005 Sony BMG CD copy protection scandal in an October 2005 posting to the Sysinternals blog.

 On July 18, 2006, Microsoft Corporation acquired the company and its assets.
 Russinovich explained that Sysinternals will remain active until Microsoft agrees on a method of distributing the tools provided there.
 However, NT Locksmith, a Windows password recovery utility, was immediately removed.
 Most of the source that Sysinternals provided was also removed.
 Currently, the Sysinternals website is moved to the Windows Sysinternals website and is a part of Microsoft Docs.

-In late 2010, Bryce Cogswell retired from Sysinternals.
+In late 2010, Cogswell retired from Sysinternals.

 Products

 Windows Sysinternals supplies users with numerous free utilities, most of which are being actively developed by Mark Russinovich and Bryce Cogswell, such as Process Explorer, an advanced version of Windows Task Manager, Autoruns, which Windows Sysinternals claims is the most advanced manager of startup applications, RootkitRevealer, a rootkit detection utility, Contig, PageDefrag and a total of 65 other utilities.
 NTFSDOS, which allowed NTFS volumes to be read by Microsoft's MS-DOS operating system, is now discontinued and is no longer available for download.
 A larger number of these utilities are nowadays bundled by the publishers for the sake of simpler downloading of all, or most, current versions in the so-called Sysinternals Suite.

 Previously available for download was the Winternals Administrator Pak which contained ERD Commander 2005, Remote Recover 3.0, NTFSDOS Professional 5.0, Crash Analyzer Wizard, FileRestore 1.0, Filemon Enterprise Edition 2.0, Regmon Enterprise Edition 2.0, AD Explorer Insight for Active Directory 2.0, and TCP Tools.

-On May 18, 2010 Sysinternals released its first new utility since its acquisition by Microsoft.
+On May 18, 2010, Sysinternals released its first new utility since its acquisition by Microsoft.
 Named RAMMap, it is a diagnostic utility similar to the memory tab of Windows Resource monitor, but more advanced.
 RAMMap runs only on Windows Vista and later.
 A system event monitoring tool, Sysmon, was released in 2014, which can collect and publish system events that are helpful for security analysis into the Windows Event Log.

 In November 2018, Microsoft confirmed it is porting Sysinternals tools, including ProcDump and ProcMon, to Linux.